viewzavr/vr-app-template/README.md

 # vr-app
-A template for running your new Viewzavr apps and packages.
+A template for running your new Viewzavr app / package.
 It uses [Viewzavr system A](https://github.com/viewzavr/viewzavr-system-a).

 ## Usage